TheKikGen/MPC-LiveXplore/src/preload_libs/readme.md

     # Akai Pro Force
     aconnect 24:1 135:0

+The "aconnect -l" command allows you to find easily the "Private" port adress.

 You can then add any connection you may need after that line, for example :

     # MPC controller